RocketMap/RocketMap/docs/basic-install/windows.md

 > This step is not needed on every system, but it's probably good to check if everything is set up correctly.

 First things first.
-Press `WindowsKey + PAUSE` on your keyboard and select *Advanced System Settings* from the left side menu.
+Press `Windows Key + PAUSE` on your keyboard and select *Advanced System Settings* from the left side menu.
 At the bottom of that windows click *Environment Variables*.
 In my case the Python value for the Path variable was set to `C:\Python27\;` which is wrong.
 You have to remove final backslash if that's the case for you too.
 If you're having issues with this feel free to open an Issue.

 ![Variable issue](../_static/img/2LeOviQ.png)

-All set, head back to the basic install guide.

 ## Step 3: Install C++ Compiler for Python

 Download the Visual C++ Compiler for Python from the link above and install it.
 There is no changes required other than accepting the terms.

 ![VC Compiler Installing](../_static/img/bf4xZX0o0B.png)

+All set, head back to the basic install guide.